zopencommunity/gitport/README.md

 ### Shallow Clones

 - **Purpose:**
   Shallow clones limit the history depth that Git downloads.
-Instead of cloning the entire commit history of a repository, a shallow clone retrieves only the latest commits (often just the most recent commit).
+Instead of cloning the entire commit history of a repository, a shallow clone (`--depth=n`) retrieves only the latest commits (often just the most recent commit).
 This is particularly useful in **CI/CD pipelines** or automated builds where the full commit history is not needed.

 - **Benefits:**
   - **Reduced Data Transfer:** Only a subset of the commit history is downloaded, which saves bandwidth.